opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How do I set up my agency approval settings?
 **Option 1.
 After you set up corporate billing for the first time**

-In the corporate billing setup success page:
+In the **corporate billing setup success** page:
 1. Tap on the **Proceed to setup** button.
 2. Select your approving officer and frequently used cost centre.
 3. Choose the routing option you prefer.
 4. Tap **Submit**.
 Your preferences will be updated.

-If you do not see a **Proceed to setup** button, it means that you have previously set the approval settings for the agency.

-If you want to change your agency approval settings, please refer to option 2.
+If you do not see the Proceed to Setup button, it means that you have previously set the approval settings for the agency.
+In this case, see option 2 to know how to change your agency approval settings.

 **Option 2.
 Any time, at the Settings page**